February 2023 March 2024

 Seeing its impact firsthand, stakeholders began advocating for service design as a way to tackle future cross-platform challenges.

-The idea was to bring together all the setup steps for both the main banking platform and the payment platform in one place, so clients could see their progress at a glance and self-check once they complete the task.
+The idea was to bring together all the setup steps for both the main banking platform and the payment platform in one place (the 3rd platform was out of scope), so clients could see their progress at a glance and self-check once they complete the task.

 Tasks opened in separate tabs, and admins returned to the page to mark each one as completed.